 Email marketing should be one of the key components of your customer retention strategy.
 Engaging in regular communication will keep subscribers informed about your latest news and promotions.
-So it’s vitally important that your website focuses on enticing people to opt-in to your mailing list.
+So it’s vitally important that your website focuses on enticing people to opt into your mailing list.

-Whatever your ideal setup, we’ve collected 10 of the best plugins for managing your email marketing through WordPress:
+Whatever your ideal setup, we’ve collected 10 of the best plugins for managing your email marketing through WordPress.

 MailPoet started out as a free/premium plugin that turns your WordPress install into a mailing list service.
 Their new version continues this (free up to 2,000 subscribers), but also offers to deliver email for you.

-This solves one of the tough issues with running your own lists – ensuring messages don’t get caught in spam filters.
+This solves one of the challenging issues with running your own lists – ensuring messages don’t get caught in spam filters.
 For that matter, your host server could get blacklisted as well.
 So sending through your own server in the free version is best left to smaller lists that don’t send very often.

 The nice aspect of MailChimp for WordPress is that you have the option of creating signup forms directly through the plugin or integrating with other plugins (Contact Form 7, Gravity Forms, Ninja Forms, BuddyPress, WooCommerce and Easy Digital Downloads – to name a few).